MCKoleman/Hopshot/README.md

 The game was created in Unity with C# and has an integration with the LootLocker API for public scoreboards.

 ### Credits
-Systems Programmer - Kristian Kolehmainen
+Systems Programmer - Kristian Kolehmainen<br/>
-UI Designer - Kristian Kolehmainen
+UI Designer - Kristian Kolehmainen<br/>
-Gameplay Programmer - Robert Kilkenny
+Gameplay Programmer - Robert Kilkenny<br/>
-Level Artist - Robert Peterson
+Level Artist - Robert Peterson<br/>
-Character Artist - Christopher Truta
+Character Artist - Christopher Truta<br/>